HannimalCrackers/DHUM_73000/blogpost1.md

 This is a great post about what food we should eat in NYC.
-Now?

 {% include plot1.html %}